Physician Associate

 Regulation & Registration:

-• The Physician Associate Managed Voluntary Register (PAMVR) is held exclusively by the Faculty of Physician Associates (FPA) under the Royal College of Physicians (RCP), and only Physician Associates who are fully qualified and approved will be on this register.
-Physician associates will begin to be regulated by the General Medical Council (GMC) in the summer of 2024
+The Physician Associate Managed Voluntary Register (PAMVR) is held exclusively by the Faculty of Physician Associates (FPA) under the Royal College of Physicians (RCP), and only Physician Associates who are fully qualified and approved will be on this register.
+Physician associates will begin to be regulated by the General Medical Council (GMC) from December 2024.

 The image below illustrates an example of a Physician Associate 5 day working week with +1 year experience: